jbloom/GenomeSciences541/source/myoglobin_structure/README.rst

 This command will create a variety of output ``*.png`` files in the subdirectory ``./png_images/``.

+It will also allow you to visualize the structural overlay of these two proteins.
+Note the very high degree of structural homology, despite the fact that these proteins are only 57% identical.

 .. _`Jesse Bloom`: http://research.fhcrc.org/bloom/en.html
 .. _`Watson and Crick (1953)`: http://www.nature.com/nature/dna50/watsoncrick.pdf